-Dan and Erin disassemble and prime the upper cabinets!
+Disassemble and prime the upper cabinets!

 When we pulled down the two window-flanking cabinets, we learned something valuable – that the cabinet fronts detach from the cabinets themselves.
 We used this to our advantage and pulled them down so we could paint without having to tape or edge!
 WIN!

 It took us much longer to get started on painting than we thought.
 It was a full two hours to get all the upper doors down, remove the hinges and hardware, clean all the surfaces thoroughly with heavy-duty kitchen de-greaser (TSP), sand them down with a medium grit paper and then wipe them down with a clean damp cloth.
 We also did all the panel pieces at this point too.
 It took so long, it bored the dog.
 If you are doing this for your kitchen, the de-grease step is crucial.
 You really don’t want to lock all those unseen ‘yumpies and wuzzies’ into your new-to-you kitchen.

 The rag when we were done was DIS.GUS.TING.
 Even the insides of the doors were greasy.
 Who knew that regular kitchen cleaner doesn’t do it after a while??

 It was SO much better having two counter height surfaces to work on.
 We draped my craft island in a drop sheet and then we also draped our washer and dryer (not ideal, but worked marvellously!)
 This meant little to no bending and saved our backs and hips!!
 If you can rig something up like this, do it.
 What a difference.